ElektraInitiative/libelektra/doc/dev/plugins-framework.md

 Many component systems pass information between the various components by calling methods of each other.
 This is not the way Elektra’s plugin system works.
 Instead, the core passes a `KeySet` object in one direction from plugin to plugin.
-So they form a so called pipes-and-filter.
+So they form a so-called pipes-and-filter.
 Each of the plugins can modify the configuration or add any other information using metakeys.
 While this approach is in general less flexible, this information flow still allows powerful chaining.
 Because plugins do